udippant/base-drafts/draft-ietf-quic-transport.md

 to signal the end of a stream.

-Streams are an ordered byte-stream abstraction with no other structure that is visible to QUIC.
+Streams are an ordered byte-stream abstraction with no other structure that is visible to QWIK.
 STREAM frame boundaries are not expected to preserved when data is transmitted, when data is retransmitted after packet loss, or when data is delivered to the application at the receiver.